davisjam/davisjam.github.io/_pages/home.md

 ## 2025

+- A paper accepted to **ICSE'26** on failure knowledge management in high-reliability software organizations.
+Congratulations Dharun and Tanmay!
+- A paper accepted to **ICSE'26** on the detection of typosquatting attacks in HuggingFace, NPM, and other registries.
+Congratulations Wenxin and Berk!
 - PickleBall wins the Best Artifact Award at CCS'25.
 Congrats, Andreas and all!
 - NSF funds a RoRS grant to study security for research software engineering.
 Thank you, US taxpayers!
 - Duality Lab publishes a guide to stakeholder analysis for cybersecurity researchers.
 We hope this helps the security community adapt to new requirements from USENIX and other venues.